-Is it any surprise that the disco ball of diamonds was invented in the late 70s?
-The radiant has all the facets, all the glamor, and all the sparkle.
-It’s a perfect marriage of the round-brilliant and emerald cuts…
+Does it come as a surprise to anyone that the disco ball of diamonds was invented in the late 70s?
+The radiant has all the facets, all the glamour, and all the sparkle.
+It’s a perfect marriage of the round-brilliant and emerald cut diamonds…

 And it’s a shape that’s stunning right out-of-the-box.
 Did I mention it’s sparkly?
 (I know I did, but it really is that shiny.)

-The Radiant's hybrid shape combines the faceted style of a round brilliant cut and the step cut of emerald-shaped stones.
-The cut’s beveled corners make the Radiant less likely to chip and break.
-Perfect for an active lifestyle and working with your hands.
+The radiant's hybrid shape combines the faceted style of a round brilliant cut and the step cut of emerald-shaped stones.
+The cut’s beveled corners make the radiant less likely to chip and break.
+It’s a perfect choice if you have an active lifestyle and often work with your hands.

-The beveled corners and brilliant faceting gives this cut crazy good fire and - we can’t say it enough - incredible sparkle.
+The beveled corners and brilliant faceting gives this cut crazy good fire and - we can’t emphasize it enough - incredible sparkle.

 Radiant cut diamonds are usually rectangular, but there is no perfect length to width ratio.
 Some radiants are almost completely square, with a length-to-width ratio of 1.05.
 Others are rectangular, with an LTW ratio in the 1.15-1.30 range.

-Radiant cuts are one of the best value-for-money shapes you can shop for.
+Radiant cuts will give you the best bang for your buck.
 The cutting process leaves most of the raw diamond intact.
-Since there’s very little waste, you get a lot of diamond on the dollar.
+Since there’s very little waste, you get a lot of diamond for your dollar.

 This saves a nice chunk of change, which is important… Because radiant diamonds also happen to look smaller per carat.
 So basically, you pay less for more carats - but you want your radiant to be 10-20% bigger than any other shape.

 A radiant cut’s brilliance will hide inclusions and some tint.
-What really matters is the cut.
-A poorly cut radiant will look dull and show its dark side, with two black triangles in the middle ruining its look.
+For a radiant diamond, what matters most is the cut quality.
+A poorly cut radiant will look dull and show its two black triangles in the middle, ruining its look.

-The many facets and crazy brilliance of a radiant-cut diamond mean it can hide a fair amount of inclusions, saving you money.
+A radiant-cut diamond’s many facets and crazy brilliance means that it can hide a fair amount of inclusions, which saves you money.

 Finding an eye-clean diamond with an Sl1 or Sl2 clarity grade is totally possible.
 Keep a close eye on the cut, however.